Braiding properties of worldline configurations in hardcore lattice bosons: Numerical results

-where $\mathcal{C_{\tilde T}}$ is the set of all configurations characterized by the same topological invariant $\vec{q}_\phi$ (these configurations do not necessarily have the same topological structure).
-We calculate probability $p_\mathcal{\tilde T}$ for all $\vec{q}_\phi$ measured and obtain a probability distribution that can be interpreted as a \emph{topological spectrum} capable of fingerprinting different ground-states with different entanglement properties.
+where $\mathcal{C_{\tilde T}}$ is the set of all configurations characterized by the same topological invariant $\vec{q}_\phi$.
+These configurations do not necessarily have the same topological structure.
+We calculate probability $p_\mathcal{\tilde T}$ for all measured $\vec{q}_\phi$ and obtain a probability distribution that can be interpreted as a spectrum of topological structures capable of distinguishing different ground-states.

 We perform quantum Monte Carlo simulations of the extended Bose Hubbard model: where $H_0$ is the diagonal part of $H$ in the Fock basis and $\langle ij\rangle$ refers to sum over nearest neighbors.
-Here we choose hopping $t>0$ to guarantee that ground-state coefficients $c_\alpha$ are positive-definite (see also Supplemental Material).
-We consider four $H_0$: (1) $H_0=V\sum_{\langle ij\rangle}n_i n_j$ in a square lattice which, at filling factor 1/2, can stabilize a CB and a SF phase~\cite{Hebert2001}; (2) $H_0=V\sum_{ij}\frac{n_i n_j}{r_{ij}^3}$ in a square lattice which, among others, stabilizes a STR phase at filling factor $1/3$~\cite{Capogrosso2010} (here, $r_{ij}$ is the distance between site $i$ and $j$ and we set a cut-off to $r_{ij}=4$); (3) $H_0=V\sum_{\hexagon}n_i n_j$, where the sum over $\hexagon$ refers to the sum between sites on the same hexagon of the Kagome lattice, which, at filling factor 1/2 and 1/3 can stabilize a SF and a $\mathbb{Z}_2$ topologically ordered phase~\cite{Isakov2011,Roychowdhury2015}; (4) $H_0=V\sum_{\langle ij\rangle}n_i n_j$ on the Kagome lattice, which at $1/3$ stabilizes a valence bond solid (VBS) \cite{Isakov1997}.
+Here, we choose hopping $t>0$.
+We consider four $H_0$: (1) $H_0=V\sum_{\langle ij\rangle}n_i n_j$ in a square lattice which, at filling factor 1/2, can stabilize a checkerboard (CB) phase~\cite{Hebert2001}; (2) $H_0=V\sum_{ij}\frac{n_i n_j}{r_{ij}^3}$ in a square lattice which can stabilize a stripe (STR) phase at filling factor $1/3$~\cite{Capogrosso2010} (here, $r_{ij}$ is the distance between site $i$ and $j$ and we set a cut-off to $r_{ij}=4$); (3) $H_0=V\sum_{\hexagon}n_i n_j$, where the sum over $\hexagon$ refers to the sum between sites on the same hexagon of the Kagome lattice, which, at filling factor 1/2 and 1/3 can stabilize a $\mathbb{Z}_2$ topologically ordered phase~\cite{Isakov2011,Roychowdhury2015}; (4) $H_0=V\sum_{\langle ij\rangle}n_i n_j$ on the Kagome lattice, which at $1/3$ stabilizes a valence-bond solid (VBS) \cite{IsakovPRL2006}.
+We remind to \ref{AppE} for details on the critical values of $V/t$ at which the considered transitions occur.
 For all models we consider periodic boundary conditions.
 We measure topological invariant $\vec{q}_\phi$ for a number of configurations of the order of $10^4 $ to $10^5$.
 From these measurements, we compute $p_\mathcal{\tilde T}$.